lvlup-sw/DataFerry/README.md

 ## Cache Implementations

-### LocalCache
+### MemoryCache

-`LocalCache` is an in-memory caching implementation of `ILocalCache` that uses a `ConcurrentDictionary<string, (object value, DateTime timeStamp)>` to store cached items.
-Each item in the cache is associated with a timestamp, which is used in conjunction with the `AbsoluteExpiration` setting to manage cache invalidation.
+`MemoryCache` is an in-memory caching implementation of `IMemoryCache` that uses a `ConcurrentDictionary<string, (object value, DateTime timeStamp)>` to store cached s.
+Each  in the cache is associated with a timestamp, which is used in conjunction with the `AbsoluteExpiration` setting to manage cache invalidation.
 This class is designed as a singleton to prevent multiple instances from being created per process.
-It provides synchronous operations for retrieving, adding, and removing items from the cache.
+It provides synchronous operations for retrieving, adding, and removing s from the cache.

 ### DistributedCache

 `DistributedCache` is an implementation of `IDistributedCache` that uses the `StackExchange.Redis` library as its foundation.
 It leverages the `Polly` library to handle exceptions and retries, making it robust and resilient.
 This implementation is compatible with various distributed cache providers, including Redis, AWS ElastiCache, and Azure Blob Storage.

 The `DistributedCache` class requires a `CacheSettings` object for configuration and an `IConnectionMultiplexer` for connecting to the cache provider.
 It also uses an `AsyncPolicyWrap<object>` to define a policy for handling exceptions when accessing the cache.
 This policy includes a retry policy, which retries a specified number of times with a delay, and a fallback policy, which executes a fallback action if an exception is thrown.
-The class provides asynchronous operations for retrieving, adding, and removing items from the cache.
+The class provides asynchronous operations for retrieving, adding, and removing s from the cache.

 ## Usage

-Once you have an instance of the `CacheProvider` class, you can use the `CheckCacheAsync` or `CheckCache` method to check the cache for an item with a specified key.
-If the item is found in the cache, it is returned.
-If not, the item is retrieved from the real provider and then cached before being returned.
+Once you have an instance of the `CacheProvider` class, you can use the `CheckCacheAsync` or `CheckCache` method to check the cache for an  with a specified key.
+If the  is found in the cache, it is returned.
+If not, the  is retrieved from the real provider and then cached before being returned.
 Here is an example:

 ```
-object item = new();
+object  = new();
 var key = "myKey";
-var cachedItem = await cacheProvider.CheckCacheAsync(item, key);
+var cached = await cacheProvider.CheckCacheAsync(, key);
 ```

 ## Prerequisities